larabjork/better-doctor/README.md

 ###Project Setup instructions
 1. Ensure that you have Node.js installed; check that **node** (v4.0.x or higher) and **npm** (v.3.6.x or higher) are in place.
+2. You will need an extension or plug-in in your browser that can handle CORS issues.
+For Google Chrome, use **Allow CORS: Access-Control-Allow-Origin**.
+After installing it, you will need to click on the gray "C" icon at the right of the toolbar and then, in the pop-up window, click on the "C" logo.
+When the "C" is orange, it is working.
 2. After cloning the project locally, you can run **npm install -y** to download the necessary dependencies.
 You can then run **npm run build** to bundle your version of this project.
 If something doesn't display correctly or goes wrong somehow, please contact me at <lara.m.bjork@gmail.com> and I will do my best to troubleshoot for you.

 ###Known Issues and Limitations